 You can read more details about CVSS here.

-If the program has a custom methodology for determining severity, it should be described it on their Security Page.
+If the program has a custom methodology for determining severity, it should be described on their Security Page.